Skip to content

 identifier TEXT NOT NULL UNIQUE,

-fk_customer INTEGER NOT NULL REFERENCES tb_customer(pk_customer),
+fk_customer BIGINT NOT NULL REFERENCES tb_customer(pk_customer),

 total DECIMAL(10, 2) NOT NULL,